 Answers to Your Frequently Asked Legal Questions

 If you feel like the law is a mystery, you are not alone.
 Many do not understand the law or the legal system.
-This is why our Edmund, Ohio, attorney provides you these answers to frequently asked legal questions:

 1) Does the law firm charge a fee for initial consultations?